 Our specialized stroke team is ready for action the minute a stroke patient arrives at the Emergency Department.
 The team knows what to do so treatment can begin quickly...improving every stroke patient's chances for recovery.

 Successful stroke care involves many hospital departments, all working together according to our stroke care protocol.
-We’re proud to be designated as a Primary Stroke Center by The Joint Commission, and to be recognized by Healthgrades as the #1 stroke program in the state for the fourth consecutive year.
+We’re proud to be designated as a Primary Stroke Center by The Joint Commission, and to be recognized by Healthgrades one of America's 100 Best Hospitals for Stroke Care.

 Our stroke care begins with the first responders.
 When paramedics suspect a stroke, they phone ahead to alert the emergency department.
 This prompts a chain of events that makes the stroke patient a priority.